-&lt;sup>18 Government of the Philippines, interview.
+&lt;sup>19 Id. de Belen and Del Mundo, interview.

 10. Public Procurement Transparency and Participation through PhilGEPs

 "The PS-PhilGEPS commits to work with civil society and government stakeholder to identify contracting data that will be subjected to mandatory publication using machine-readable formats.